emqx/emqx-enterprise-docs/en_US/advanced/relup.md

 Currently EMQ X Broker only supports hot upgrade of Patch version (Patch version is the third digit of the version number).
 That is, it currently supports hot upgrades from 4.2.0 -> 4.2.1, 4.2.0 -> 4.2.2, ..., etc., but 4.2.x cannot be hot upgraded to 4.3.0 or 5.0.

-Currently, Windows, MacOSX does not support hot upgrade feature.
+Currently, EMQ X for Windows does not support hot upgrade feature.

 ## Hot upgrade steps